yasmeenzoubi/bulk-rna-seq-brca-pipeline/README.md

 ```

 ![PCA Plot](PCA.png)
 Interpretation: This plot displays two distinct clusters – one for the “Primary Tumor” samples and one for the “Solid Tissue Normal” group, confirming that each group’s gene expression profiles vary significantly from one another.
 The “Primary Tumor” points cluster close with one another, while the “Solid Tissue Normal” are more dispersed.
-This suggests the former’s genes expression profiles are homogenous in while the latter’s genes heterogenous.
+This suggests the former’s genes expression profiles are homogenous while the latter’s genes heterogenous.
 PC1 and PC2 represent variables designed to capture the maximum amount of gene expression variance in the dataset.
 PC1 captures 38% of the biological differences in gene expression between both samples, PC2 represents a secondary source of variation (example: tumor stage, patient age, or batch effects)
 A batch effect refers to the variation in data caused by a non-biological variable outside of the study (ex: different testing centers, different testing methods, tissue source, testing on different days of the week, etc…).
 They raise issues in data interpretation as they can lead to incorrect data interpretation (ex: false positives or negatives).

 ## Enhanced Volcano